Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Experiments

-The BHSig-Hindi dataset \cite{RN20} contains Hindi signatures from 160 writers.
-Each writer contributed 24 genuine signatures for a specific name, accompanied by 30 skilled-forged signatures.
-Consistent with previous studies \cite{RN10, RN51}, we randomly select signatures from 100 writers to form the training set, while the remaining writers' signatures are used for the test set.
-Within the training set, we randomly select signatures from five writers to create the validation set.
-For each writer in the test set, we follow a similar procedure to generate 276 positive pairs and 276 negative pairs.
+The BHSig-Hindi dataset \cite{RN19} contains Hindi signatures from 160 writers.
+Each writer contributed 24 genuine signatures for a specific name, accompanied by 30 skilled forgeries.
+Consistent with most previous studies \cite{RN9, RN25, RN43, RN52}, we randomly select signatures from 100 writers to form the training set, while the remaining writers' signatures are used for the test set.
+Within the training set, we randomly select signatures from five writers to form the validation set.
+We follow a similar procedure to generate 276 positive test pairs and an equal number of negative test pairs for each writer.
 The final test data comprises 33,120 signature pairs.